meteor/proposal-referential-destructuring/README.md

 } = obj;
 ```

-The `&` syntax still works for these properties, but it's not obvious what the semantics should be if the default expression is used:
+The `&` syntax still works for these properties, but it's not obvious what the semantics should be when the default expression is used:

 ```js